InTaVia/milestone-5/README.md

 ### NLP Visualization

+In cooperation with WP5 we developed multiple tools for visualizing end exploring a given dataset of Biographies.

+#### Performancer & AnnoXplorer

+The Performancer approach allows for distant reading and comparison of annotated text corpora and NLP tools.
+When a number of datapoints in one of the charts is brushed, the AnnoXplorer interface is opened in a new tab, giving the possibility for close reading and detailed analysis of the brushed annotations and texts.
+The code and installation instructions can be found [here](https://github.com/InTaVia/Performancer_AnnoXplorer/releases/tag/v2.0.0).

+#### Visual Document Explorer

-In cooperation with WP5 we developed a tool for visualizing end exploring a given dataset of Biographies.
-This is a Flask App that allows searching in the corpus for relevant documents, adding NLP annotations to the documents and displaying how different NLP outputs compare to each other.
-The code fur running the Web App can be found [here](https://github.com/angel-daza/bios-dutch)
+The Visual Document Explorer is a Flask App that allows searching in the corpus for relevant documents, adding NLP annotations to the documents and displaying how different NLP outputs compare to each other.
+The code fur running the Web App can be found [here](https://github.com/angel-daza/bios-dutch).

 ## Frontend (WP5 & WP6)